Visions and Values

 - Respecting everyone by recognising that God made us different but equally-valued.

 - Providing an exciting and engaging curriculum that is unique to St. Jude's and that inspires and promotes a love of learning.

-- Helping our children to develop an understanding of the key learning behaviours of perseverance, creativity, collaboration, courage and independence.
+- Helping our children to develop an understanding of the characteristics of an effective learner: collaboration, courage, curiosity, independence, reflectiveness and resilience.

 Promoting British Values at St Jude’s

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”